-A: The Corps completed an initial assessment of Upper St. Anthony Falls lock and dam, Lower St. Anthony Falls lock and dam and Lock and Dam 1 (USAF, LSAF and LD1) in 2015, which showed these projects would be good candidates for disposition studies.
-A combined study for USAF, LSAF and LD1 was begun in 2018.
-This combined study was put on hold after the WRDA 2018 was passed in October 2018.
+A: A combined study for USAF, LSAF and LD1 was begun in 2018.
+That study was put on hold after the WRDA 2018 was passed in October 2018.
 A disposition study just for USAF will be started in summer 2019.
-The studies for LSAF and LD1 will be deferred, and will likely start in early 2021.
+A separate study for LSAF and LD1 will likely start in late 2020.

-Q: Why was there a delay between passing the WRDA 2018 and restarting the studies?
+Q: Why was there a delay between passing the WRDA 2018 and restarting the study?

 A. When Congress passes legislation that affects the Corps, Corps headquarters writes implementation guidance.
-The delay in the study is to make sure the intent of Congress is reflected in the implementation guidance.
+The delay in restarting the study is to make sure the intent of Congress is reflected in the implementation guidance.
 Corps headquarters published a 60-day request for public input to the implementation guidance in mid-December 2018, and held a listening session on February 11, 2019.
-The final implementation guidance is expected in April 2019, after which the study may continue.
+The final implementation guidance for Section 1168 was provided on April 18, 2019, and the final implementation guidance for Section 1225 was provided on May 2, 2019.